|Trends in Prison

 Section 958.11(4), F.S., authorizes the Department to classify as a youthful offender any person:

-+ This number represents those inmates which have every component of their sentence covered by the mandatory 85% minimum sentence served law.
++ This number represents those inmates who have every component of their sentence covered by the mandatory 85% minimum sentence served law.